 WooCommerce is a self-managed system that works only with WordPress to create customized online stores.
 Although it is free, you’ll need to purchase various extensions and plugins to get all the functionality that an eCommerce store requires.
 You’ll also pay extra for hosting.
-It becomes unmanageable at enterprise levels of volume.
+It can become unmanageable at enterprise levels of volume.

 WooCommerce is an open-source plugin, allowing you to integrate many apps into your website.
 It is one of the most flexible eCommerce solutions out there.
 Unfortunately, integrating the variety of apps and plugins becomes an ongoing issue which increases the cost of ownership significantly.

-The monthly fee covers hosting on a secure web platform with HTTPS and Level-1 PCI-compliance.
+The monthly fee covers hosting on a secure web platform with HTTPS and Level-1 PCI compliance.
 It comes with all the necessary tools built in to run and manage enterprise-level businesses.